A pointer is an object that stores a memory address. There are three types of pointers in Zig: single-item, many-item, and Slices. |

 const Many = [*]bool; |

-Note that all pointers in Zig point to a non- |
+All pointers in Zig point to a non- |

 const Null = ?*bool; |

-pub fn main() anyerror!void { |
+pub fn main() !void { |

 |